tldraw/tldraw/packages/editor/README.md

 The tldraw source code and its distributions are provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/master/LICENSE.md).
 This license does not permit commercial use.

-If you wish to use this project in commercial product, you need to purchase a commercial license. matPlease contact us at [hello@tldraw.com](mailto:hello@tldraw.com) for more inforion about obtaining a commercial license.
+If you wish to use this project in commercial product, you need to purchase a commercial license.
+Please contact us at [hello@tldraw.com](mailto:hello@tldraw.com) for more inforion about obtaining a commercial license.

 ## Trademarks